SimCMinMax/AutoSimC/README.md

 - Min_leg : Minimum number of legendaries in the permutations.
 Default : 0
 - Max_Leg : Maximum number of legendaries in the permutations.
 Default : 2

-You can change a good number of settings in the settings.py file.
+You can/have to finetune your settings in the settings.py file:
+- enable permutation of talents
+- set amount of tier-items and legendaries
+- default number of iterations for each step
+- change type of fight (patchwerk, LightMovement etc.)
+- and several more

 ## Analyzer:
 Included is Analyzer.py, which uses the standard-simc-profiles for each class to generate a Analysis.json (in profiles-folder), which represents calculation data for each class/spec.